JSTOR-Labs/plant-humanities/docs/sunflower.md

 <param ve-image fit="contain" url="https://ia801007.us.archive.org/BookReader/BookReaderImages.php?zip=/20/items/Florum-et-coronariarum-odoratarumque-nonnullarum-herbarum-historia-Remberto-Dodo-PHAIDRA_o_358242/Florum-et-coronariarum-odoratarumque-nonnullarum-herbarum-historia-Remberto-Dodo-PHAIDRA_o_358242_jp2.zip&file=Florum-et-coronariarum-odoratarumque-nonnullarum-herbarum-historia-Remberto-Dodo-PHAIDRA_o_358242_jp2/Florum-et-coronariarum-odoratarumque-nonnullarum-herbarum-historia-Remberto-Dodo-PHAIDRA_o_358242_0311.jp2&id=Florum-et-coronariarum-odoratarumque-nonnullarum-herbarum-historia-Remberto-Dodo-PHAIDRA_o_358242&scale=3.5736&rotate=0" title="_Florum et coronariarum odoratarumque nonnularum herbarum historia_, Antverpiæ: ex officina Christophori Plantini, 1568, Biblioteca dell’Orto Botanico di Padova">

 <param ve-entity eid="Q419" title="Peru">
 Dodoens used the pre-Linnaean name _Chrysanthemum Peruvianum_ for the domesticated sunflower in order to denote that the chrysanthemum-like flower was native to Peru.
 However, at the time, Europeans herbalists often used the word “Peru” indiscriminately to mean someplace in the Americas.
 That muddy terminology was repeated in subsequent herbals, such as John Gerard's _[The herball](https://doi.org/10.5962/bhl.title.7107)_ (1578), which reproduces the woodcut of _Chrysanthemum Peruvianum_ from Dodoens’s _Florum, et coronariarum_.
 Here, illustration and text combine to propagate a myth of the sunflower’s “Peruvian” origins.
-Alternatively, the herbalist Lobelius, in TITLE (DATE), used the terms “Flos ” and “Peruvian” to refer to _Helianthus annuus_ and _Helianthus decapetalus_, respectively.
+Alternatively, the herbalist Lobelius, in TITLE (DATE), was the first to use the terms “Solis Flos” and “Solis Flos minor” to refer to _Helianthus annuus_ and _Helianthus decapetalus_, respectively.
 <param ve-image fit="contain" url="https://ia800502.us.archive.org/BookReader/BookReaderImages.php?id=mobot31753000811155&itemPath=%2F18%2Fitems%2Fmobot31753000811155&server=ia800502.us.archive.org&page=n215_w576" title="John Gerard, _The herball, or Generall historie of plantes_, London, 1578, Missouri Botanical Gardeny">
 <param ve-entity eid="Q1333338" title="John Gerard">